How To Make Friends When You Have No Friends

 This piece outlines several thought and life patterns that can keep lonely people in a rut:Patterns That Can Keep People Stuck In Their Loneliness

-This one goes over many of the types of worries people may have about generally making friends:Worries People Often Have About Making Friends And Plans
+This one goes over many of the worries people may have about generally making friends:Worries People Often Have About Making Friends And Plans

 This one is specifically about the common fears people with no friends can hold:

-This last article is about the particularly self-sabotaging fear of people finding out you don't have any friends, and the practicalities of telling them yourself:
+This last article is about the especially self-sabotaging fear of people finding out you don't have any friends, and the practicalities of telling them yourself:

 If other issues, like anxiety or underdeveloped conversations skills, are holding you back, work on those too